palantir/atlasdb/docs/source/schemas/dynamic_columns.rst

 Query 8 (Smallest for Multiple Row Keys)
 ========================================

-Assume the existence of a Set of Strings, personSet, which correspond to person identifiers.
+Assume the existence of a Set of Strings, personSet.
+This corresponds to person identifiers.

 .. code:: java